-A driver will typically charge What to do when you €100-€150 for a day plus fuel costs.
+A driver will typically charge €100-€150 for a day plus fuel costs.
 A trick is to get a driver who speaks English.
 If not, add on 50€ to 100€ to your trip for an interpreter.

 The best way to save is to join forces with other freelancers.
-I regularly with three other freelancers and the cost tumbled.
+I regularly shared a fixer and his car with three other freelancers and the cost tumbled.